VT-GAN: Cooperative Tabular Data Synthesis using Vertical Federated Learning: Empirical Evaluation

 Experiment in Sec.~\ref{sssec:nn_partition} suggests that $D^{2}_{0}G^{2}_{0}$ and $D^{2}_{0}G^{0}_{2}$ are two optimal configurations for \algo when data features are randomly and evenly distributed among two clients.
 In this experiment, we examine the impact of data partition on these setups of \algo.
 For each dataset, we use the Shapley value~\cite{lundberg2017unified} to evaluate the importance of each feature in predicting the target column using a MLP (Multi-layer Perceptron) model with one hidden layer containing 100 neurons.
 We sort the features importance and consider three different feature divisions: (i) 1090: the 10\% most important features and the remaining 90\%, (ii) 5050: 50\% most important features and 50\% remaining features, and (iii) 9010: 90\% most important features and 10\% remaining features.
 For each division, we assign the two parts to two clients.
 The target column is always located on the client WITHOUT the most important features.
 The intuition behind these designs is that it is easier to learn the correlations among features within a single client than it is to learn correlations among features distributed across multiple clients.
 Fig.~\ref{fig:g02-1090} shows an example 1090 data partition for $G^{0}_{2}$.
 It is worth noting that when partitioning the data, we also split the RN block proportionally among the clients based on the ratio vector $P_r$.
 But the sum of the output dimension of the partitioned block is still the same as the centralized baseline, i.e., 256.

 Fig.~\ref{fig:datapartition_result} shows the results for $D^{2}_{0}G^{0}_{2}$ on five datasets.
 Focusing on the ML utility metrics, we see that data partition has a smaller impact on the final synthetic data for the Adult and Covtype datasets, but a much larger impact on the Loan, Intrusion, and Credit datasets, where the 9010 partition leads to significantly worse results compared to the other two configurations.
 Regardless of the size of the impact, we observe on almost all datasets that the 1090 partition consistently performs better than the 5050 partition, which in turn performs better than the 9010 partition.
 This because each dataset contains several important features for predicting the target column, and as these features are excluded step-by-step from the label holder, it reduces \algo's ability to fully capture the correlations between these features and the label.
 The results for statistical similarity are similar across all datasets and configurations.
-Since the Diff.
-Coff. is on a different scale than the other metrics, it is not included in the same figure.
-Instead, it is shown in Tab.~\ref{table:corrdiff}.
-This result supports the finding from the ML utility metric, where the 1090 partition consistently demonstrates better feature correlation than the other two configurations.
-This validates our hypothesis that a larger number of features on the label holder allows \algo to more accurately capture correlations between features and label, resulting in the improvement in ML utility.
+The results of the Diff.Coff. align with the ML utility results, which is expected since the preservation of column correlations is inherently linked to ML utility.